keithhanlon/citizenkeith/README.md

 ## ReaFripp Tape Loop Delay
 ![ReaFripp Screenshot](https://github.com/keithhanlon/citizenkeith/blob/main/images/ReaFripp.png?raw=true)

 This plugin is inspired by Frippertronics, Robert Fripp's tape delay technique that utilized two Revox tape machines to create repeated delay.
-It includes sophisticated optimizations like:
+It includes optimizations like:

 - Interpolation for smooth playback at fractional delay times
 - Fast sine approximation for wow/flutter calculations
 - Pre-calculated filter coefficients for efficiency
-- A Revox 77-inspired GUI design

-This creates an authentic vintage tape delay experience with all the characteristic imperfections and warmth of analog tape loops.
+This creates a vintage tape delay experience with the characteristic imperfections and warmth of analog tape loops.

 ### Controls:
 **Loop Length** (0.1-10 seconds)